 The Document Registry is where document types and factories are registered.
 Plugins can require a document registry instance and register their content types and providers.

 The Document Manager uses the Document Registry to create models and widgets for documents.
-The Document Manager is only meant to be accessed by the File Browser itself.
+The Document Manager handles the lifecycle of documents for the application.

 Document widget extensions in the JupyterLab application can register: